 A risk register is maintained identifying significant risks and defining appropriate risk strategies to mitigate those risks that could impact significantly on the business.

+- * Reviewed compliance with the amended B-BBEE codes and considered action plans to drive transformation and further improve the B-BBEE score card.
 In performing its duties, the committee maintains effective working relationships with the Board of Directors and management.
-To perform their roles effectively, committee members obtain an understanding of the company’s business, operations and risks.
+To perform their roles effectively, each committee member obtains an understanding of the Company’s business, operations and risks.

-to make use of the confidential crime line (079 890 3002) to report any incidents.
-All incidents of fraud and robbery are reported to the Audit Committee, which interacts with management in implementing action whenever corrective action is required.
-The National Horseracing Authority provides a competent and efficient racehorse and jockey control and monitoring service for the sport of horseracing, which ensures the sport maintains a high standard of ethics.
+to make use of the confidential crime line to report any incidents.
+All incidents of fraud and robbery are reported to the Social and Ethics Committee, which interacts with management in implementing action whenever corrective action is required.
+The National Horseracing Authority provides a competent and efficient racehorse and jockey control and monitoring service for the sport of horseracing which ensures that the sport maintains a high standard of ethics.

 DONATIONS TO POLITICAL PARTIES